fullfox/shellshot/README.md

   --list                Print all the available outputs and exit --hex                 With --list specified, print in hexadecimal (For debug
                         purpose)
+  --flagbypass          Ignore the 'donotcapture' flag.
+(To capture shellshot
+                        itself)
+  --open                Open the screenshot once rendered
 ```

 If you find any bug, please create an issue.